COSD 501: INTRODUCTION TO CLINICAL PRACTICUM (F)

 This course provides information about the anatomy and physiology of normal and abnormal pediatric swallowing, and explores its evaluation and treatment in the context of a neuro-developmental approach.
 The course facilitates the development of skills in the diagnosis and treatment of swallowing and feeding disorders in different pediatric clinical populations.
 The role of the speech-language pathologist as part of an interdisciplinary management team is emphasized.
 Problem-based learning and experiential learning are utilized to illustrate the complex medical and social issues related to pediatric dysphagia.

-Prerequisite: SLH 520 or permission of the instructor.
+Prerequisite: COSD 520 or permission of the instructor.

 3 credits/ Elective